 Douglas armed himself quickly and led the left-wing, while John Dunbar, Earl of Moray commanded the right, Hotspur's men having ridden up from Newcastle were tired and disorganized as they made their way onto the field, the rash and high spirited Hotspur was overconfident, and launched his attack on the Scots before the rest of his force had arrived at Otterburn.Battle of Otterburn

 The battle continued into the moonlit night, due to the darkness, Hotspur was unable to use his archers and the combatants were locked in grim hand-to-hand fighting.
 Douglas was wounded in the neck and slain on the field, his death went unnoticed until much later, Harry Hotspur and his brother Ralph were both captured, Hotspur being taken by Sir John Montgomery.
 Estimates number around 500 Scots were dead or wounded as well as 200 captured.
 English losses amounted to between 1,000 and 1,500.

 The surviving English force retreated to Newcastle and on recovering the body of the slain Douglas, which was found the following morning stripped of armour, the Scots resumed their march home.
 Douglas' body was interred at Melrose Abbey.
 After being held prisoner in Scotland, Hotspur was eventually ransomed with King Richard II and Parliament both contributing funds.

 The Westminster Chronicle recorded:-

-Several ballads were composed about the including 'The Battle of Otterburn' and 'The Ballad of Chevy Chase'.
-Chevy Chase rather mangles the history of the battle and may be confusing other conflicts at around the same time but it is still cited as one of the best of the ancient ballads.
+Several ballads were composed the including 'The Battle of Otterburn' and 'The Ballad of Chevy Chase'.
+Chevy Chase rather mangles the history of the battle and maybe confusing other conflicts at around the same time but it is still cited as one of the best of the ancient ballads.